 Pittenweem is a very well stocked village with a butchers, bakers, chemists, hairdresser, fish and chips shop (many think it's the best on the coast), a few pubs, the wonderful Cocoa Tree chocolate and teashop, the Heron bistro on the High Street, and the new Pittenweem Inn on the outskirts.
 This is a haven for art lovers, for foodies, and for those who simply want to enjoy the unique atmosphere of an historic village - you can still visit the cave that once housed a hermit and gave the village its name.
 This area is particularly attractive to golfers of course - there are some wonderful courses within half an hour: Anstruther (1 miles away, its club house provides an excellent lunch), Balcomie Links at Crail, Elie, Balbirnie Park, Kingsbarns, Scotscraig, Charleton, Lundin Links, Carnoustie where the 2007 Open took place and of course there is St Andrews, just 15 minutes away and its historic courses.

 Edinburgh airport - 46 miles

 Shops - baker, butcher, general store, chemist - 5 minutes walk

 Golf - championship and links courses within 10 minutes

 Anstruther Fisheries Museum

-Please be aware that the annual Pittenweem Arts Festival will be on from the 3rd August 2018 until 11th August 2018 which will affect parking.
+Please be aware that the annual Pittenweem Arts Festival will be on during the first week in August each year which will affect parking.
 It operates in the whole of Pittenweem and the streets will be very busy.
 A parking permit will be issued but you may have to park on the High Street.